 Now lets drill down (pun intended) to the top 4 best cordless SDS hammer drills on the market today.
 These are not in order by any means, in fact I would have any of these in my arsenal of concrete tools.
 I do however have a Best Choice pick, this is the one that I would purchase over all the others but I don’t know your specific needs.
 I will offer a brief description of each with a link to a full review.
 And I will also provide you with a side by side comparison at the bottom of this article.

 1. Bosch RH328VC-36K 36V SDS Plus Rotary Hammer – This 1-⅛” Cordless SDS Plus rotary hammer provides the power of corded rotary hammers with the convenience of 36V cordless technology.
 The Four Pole motor delivers 4,100 bpm, and it has Vibration Control™ for additional control while mitigating vibration.
 For users who are looking for mobility and muscle, this powerful rotary hammer offers 36V power combined with long battery run-time, user comfort and a variable-speed trigger with reversing.
-This hammer provides Electronic Precision Control™ for smooth starts, Vario-Lock™ positioning to rotate the chisel and Kickback Control to help with bit bind-up situations.
+This cordless hammer drill provides Electronic Precision Control™ for smooth starts, Vario-Lock™ positioning to rotate the chisel and Kickback Control to help with bit bind-up situations.
 It has three modes: rotary hammer, rotation only and hammer only.
+You can find it online here (Amazon Link).

 Side By Side Comparison Of The Best SDS Cordless Drills